DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-13-running-design-critiques-to-improve-the-service.md

 - check how well the content and components worked in context
 - get a broader range of perspectives from colleagues across different disciplines

-This helped us avoid design decisions being made in isolation.
+This approach helped us avoid making design decisions in isolation.

 ## What we reviewed